Mauritania: 2008–2018

-Aziz era

 Abdallahi's resignation allowed the election of Abdel Aziz as civilian president, on 18 July, by a 52% majority.

-Many of Abdallahi's former supporters criticised this as a political ploy and refused to recognize the results.
-They argued that the election had been falsified due to junta control, and complained that the international community had let down the opposition.
+Many of Abdallahi's former supporters criticized this as a political ploy and refused to recognize the results.
 Despite complaints, the elections were almost unanimously accepted by Western, Arab and African countries, which lifted sanctions and resumed relations with Mauritania.
 By late summer, Abdel Aziz appeared to have secured his position and to have gained widespread international and internal support.
 Some figures, such as Senate chairman Messaoud Ould Boulkheir, continued to refuse the new order and call for Abdel Aziz's resignation.

 In February 2011, the waves of the Arab Spring spread to Mauritania, where thousands of people took to the streets of the capital.

 In November 2014, Mauritania was invited as a non-member guest nation to the G20 summit in Brisbane.

-The national flag of Mauritania was changed on 4 August 2017.
+The national flag of Mauritania was changed on 5 August 2017.
 Two red stripes were added as a symbol of the country's sacrifice and defense.
+In late 2018, Mauritania bribed members of the EU parliament (Antonio Panzeri) to "not speak ill of Mauritania" in what became known as the Qatar corruption scandal at the European Parliament.

+2019–present

-In August 2019, Mohamed Ould Ghazouani was sworn in as Mauritania's tenth president since its independence from France in 1960.
+In August 2019, Mohamed Ould Ghazouani was sworn in as president after the 2019 elections, which were considered Mauritania's first peaceful transition of power since independence.